 - There is no chance of reconciliation

 - There is abuse;

-- It’s a bad situation for the children because of the above
+- It's a lousy situation for the children because of the above

 Seeking Legal Advice Regarding Separating or Divorce

-No matter whether you choose to separate or divorce, it is important to protect your assets and your future.
-If you want to draw up a legal separation agreement or you plan to divorce, it’s best to have legal representation.
+Whether you choose to separate or divorce, it is essential to protect your assets and future.
+If you want to draw up a legal separation agreement or plan to divorce, it's best to have legal representation.
 This is especially true when you have:

 - Property and

 A family law attorney can further explain the differences between separation and divorce and guide you in making a decision that's in your best interests.
 Call the Law Office of Bryan Fagan, PLLC, if you're getting separated or divorced 281-810-9760.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"

 If you want to know more about how to prepare, CLICK the button below to get your FREE E-book: "13 Dirty Tricks to Watch Out For in Your Texas Divorce, and How to Counter Them" Today!"

 - Frequently Asked Questions Regarding Void Marriage in Texas